Supratim0406/Stock-Price-Prediction-LSTM/README.md

 ## Overview
-This project aims to predict the future stock prices of **Bharti Airtel (TCS)** using historical stock data.
+This project aims to predict the future stock prices of **Bharti Airtel (BHARTIARTL)** using historical stock data.
 The project applies multiple time series forecasting techniques, including **Prophet**, **ARIMA**, and **LSTM** (Long Short-Term Memory), to predict stock prices based on patterns observed in past data.
 The goal is to help investors and analysts make informed decisions based on future stock predictions.

 ## Objective
 The main objective of this project is to develop accurate forecasting models to predict **TCS stock prices**.
 By leveraging historical data, this project explores different time series forecasting techniques and evaluates their performance in stock price prediction.